 Most espresso machines also come equipped with a steam wand.
 The biggest misuse of steam wands, even in a professional café setting, is simply not cleaning it correctly.

 A clogged steam wand will drip, making a mess on your counter and adding water instead of steam to your drinks.
 In the worst-case scenario, milk can get sucked inside the machine when you turn off the steam wand, contaminating the boiler water and giving it a fishy smell and strange color.

 To avoid this, all you must do is purge the wand each time you use it.
-Do this by removing it from a drink and opening the steam wand valve all the way to blow out any contaminants.
+Do this by removing wand from milk (while it's off) and then opening the steam wand valve all the way to blow out any contaminants.
 Keeping the wand tip submerged in a small glass of clean water will also help prevent dried blockage in the steam tip.

 It's not hard to become an accomplished home barista, especially if you already have some basic coffee essentials.
 Knowing how to use your equipment is just as important – or even more important – than the beans you’re using.